canonical/charm-microceph/docs/how-to-guides/performing-cluster-maintenance.md

 MicroCeph provides a simple and consistent workflow to support cluster maintenance activity.

-## Prerequisite
+## Prerequisites

-Cluster maintenance requires extra redundancy in ceph services, make sure you have at least 4 units of microceph and that all units have ceph monitor enabled.
+Cluster maintenance requires extra redundancy in ceph services, make sure you have

+- at least 4 units of MicroCeph
+- enabled Ceph Monitor on all units.

-For example, one possible 4 nodes MicroCeph cluster can be like:
+For example, a four-node MicroCeph cluster would look something similar to this:

 ```text
 Model      Controller  Cloud/Region         Version  SLA          Timestamp